 His second offering, RED SUNRISE, is a literary thriller based in the Pacific southwest at the end of WWII that brings the reader into the mind of a warrior turned anti-war hero.
 He seeks redemption for the loss of both his ship and his family, but how can his natural fighting spirit triumph against the growing tide of US Cold War policy?

-Simon’s third novel is provisionally titled FIRE OF THE SUN.
-It is set in early 1939 and a cold chill grips the spy networks of Europe.
+Simon’s third novel is titled FIRE OF THE SUN.
+It is set in early 1939, where a cold chill grips the spy networks of Europe.
 There are terrible rumours, dark whispers of the discovery of a vast reservoir of ancient knowledge by the Axis Powers.
 What is certain is that people are being killed to maintain the silence.

 An espionage battle ensues to try and prevent this discovery from being converted into weapons of war.
-But can this know-how really be destroyed, including all those who already have access to the knowledge?
+But how can know-how be destroyed?
+And what about those who have already gained access to the knowledge?

 In 2004, Simon’s continuing music career saw him become a member of Manraze, a glitter punk experiment alongside Paul Cook of the Sex Pistols and Phil Collen of Def Leppard.
 While also working commercially with members of Duran Duran, he gathered enough latent material to start writing novels.